-7.4 Memory Overhead with Masking
+9.4 Memory Overhead with Masking

-The memory overhead of MEAS with higher-order DPA protection additionally depends on the protection order d and the size of the masks s{mask} which is typically equal to s{key} .
-In particular, a generalized version of the limit of the memory overhead as the number of memory blocks approaches infinity is:
+The memory overhead of MEAS with higher-order DPA protection additionally depends on the protection order d and the size of the masks s{mask} .
+This size s{mask} typically equals the block size of the cryptographic primitive s{state} .
+A generalized version of the limit of the memory overhead as the number of memory blocks approaches infinity is: